-- Focused studies on the impacts of climate change on extreme heatwaves should be considered, before deciding whether to design projects to withstand fire of greater intensity than those previously experienced in this region. - Impacts of flooding due to increase in precipitation caused by climate change should be studied for operation phase of the project. - Management measures like preparation of emergency response plans and early warning systems to account for higher frequency of intense precipitation and floods, operational measures like riparian buffer plantations for strengthening resilience and emergency response system.
+- Focused studies on the impacts of climate change on extreme heatwaves should be considered, before deciding whether to design projects to withstand fire of greater intensity than those previously experienced in this region. - Impacts of flooding due to increase in precipitation caused by climate change should be studied for operation phase of the project.
+Peripheral Drainage systems should be adequately designed and maintained to avoid any sort of inundation caused by heavy precipitation. - Management measures like preparation of emergency response plans and early warning systems to account for higher frequency of intense precipitation and floods, operational measures like riparian buffer plantations for strengthening resilience and emergency response system.

 Although no transition risks have been identified as high, as the likelihood of these risks occurring, as well as opportunities are based on current policy in Bangladesh and market signals, it is recommended that Bangladesh's climate change legislation and national energy policy, as well as changes in market demand are monitored on a regular basis.
+Energy efficiency improvement measures should be undertaken in offices and the project site through use of solar power, energy saving gadgets, energy audits, etc. Climate-related disclosures in terms of GHG emissions should be more aligned with interest of long-term investors towards more sustainable path to avoid any shift that could be expected from investors and shareholder's end.

-Appendix A : Physical Risk Assessment
+Appendix A : Physical Risk Assessment25